Do You Have Too Much Stuff? 8 Signs It’s Time to Let Go

 8. You own a storage unit

 If after reviewing signs you own too many belongings and you’ve determined you do (have too much), what can be done about it?
-Below are a few simple rules for how to avoid excess clutter or hoarding tendencies and you can start living with less.
+Below are a few simple rules for how to avoid excess clutter and you can start living with less.

 - One in, one out rule.
 Before bringing more items into your home, take something out first.
 A quick daily or weekly declutter will help with this.